Migraines are severe, debilitating headaches that are usually characterized by an intense throbbing or pulsing in one area of your head.

 - ketorolac (Toradol)

 - naproxen (Aleve)

-Many over-the-counter products marketed specifically for migraine or headaches in general combine one or more of the drugs above with a small amount of caffeine, which can make them work more quickly and effectively, especially for mild migraine headaches.
+Many OTC drugs marketed specifically for migraine or headaches in general combine one or more of the drugs above with a small amount of caffeine, which can make them work more quickly and effectively, especially for mild migraine headaches.